chaisql/chai/README.md

 ## Code generation

-Genji also supports structs as long as they implement the `record.Record` for writes and `record.Scanner` for reads.
+Genji also supports structs as long as they implement the `record.Record` interface for writes and the `record.Scanner` interface for reads.
 To simplify implementing these interfaces, Genji provides a command line tool that can generate methods for you.

 Declare a structure.
 Note that, even though struct tags are defined, Genji **doesn't use reflection** for these structures.